 - The Visa mobility regulations have changed since last year.
 The UU has to report Non-EU students to whom the outgoing mobility applies to IND (Immigration & Naturalisation Service) at least thirty days before their departure.
 IND has indicated that they will maintain this measure, which means that the UU is prone to substantial fines and could even lose its recognition as a referent if we don’t follow these protocols.
 The visa desk even uses this as a basis for selection, that is, if the data in OSIRIS are correct.

 Once your OSIRIS registration has been approved, you can apply for ‘OV-vergoeding’ (for Dutch students only).
 Also, you can ask for a confirmation letter for your stay abroad, that can be used for several purposes (application for visa, grants, proof of registration for your host institution).
 Ask for this letter by e-mail via Study Information Point (STIP, for students at the faculty of Medicine) or at International Office (for students at the faculty of Science).
-You can pick up the confirmation letter 1 working day after your request by e-mail.
+The confirmation letter will be send to you by email.

 Make a budget overview: besides the regular travelling costs (flight ticket, housing, visa etc.) you sometimes need to pay a fee at the institution.